General Information About Unemployment Insurance

 Sometimes, but not always, an employer will contest a terminated employee’s eligibility for unemployment compensation.
 Whether you receive unemployment compensation depends on a number of factors.

 Yes.
 You are entitled to compensation if you lost your employment through no fault of your own.
-The states use different standards in determining fault.
-In some states, an employee who engaged in willful misconduct is deemed ineligible to receive benefits.
-In other states, an employer needs to show only that it had "just cause" for terminating an employee.
+However, the states use different standards in determining fault.
+In many states, the employer will have to prove that an employee was engaged in willful misconduct during his or her employment.
+If it is shown that the employee engaged in willful misconduct, he or she will be deemed ineligible to receive benefits.
+In other states, an employer needs to show only that it had “just cause” for terminating an employee.

 Under the “willful misconduct” standard, an employee who is a poor performer and made many costly mistakes at work would still be entitled to benefits, since his inability to perform the job is not willful misconduct.
 Under the “just cause” standard, which looks at whether the employer had a good reason to terminate an employee, an employee’s substandard work and errors would provide the employer with cause to fire the employee.
 Whether your state uses a “just cause” standard or the more lenient “willful misconduct” standard may have a bearing on whether you receive unemployment.

-A "faultless" termination would involve a company which has downsized and eliminated the employee's position for economic reasons.
-The employee did not do anything wrong, and there was no "just cause" for the termination.
+A “faultless” termination would involve a company that has downsized and eliminated the employee’s position for economic reasons.
+In this scenario the employee did not do anything wrong, and there was no “just cause” for the termination.
 Although the employer may have had a valid business reason for its decision, the individual employee was not at fault and so is entitled to unemployment compensation.

 Breaking company rules or violating company policy can constitute “willful misconduct” or just cause for termination.
 Doing personal business on company time, behaving rudely to a customer or client, or failure to show up for work without excuse can all be willful misconduct or just cause for termination.